cpp-tour/cpp-tour/lessons/2.4-basic-types/text.md

 with a decent enough precision.
 They don't exist in `signed` and `unsigned` variants.
 They can represent negative numbers by default.

+## Others

+The following types are neither an integer or a floating point.

+- `bool` - a boolean value, either `true` or `false`
+- `void` - nothing.
+Cannot be declared directly

+A `bool` is a simple boolean value, being able to represent `true` or `false`.
+`void` is used to indicate nothing, for example for function return types.
+It cannot be used as a type for a variable directly.